marekjm/viuavm/CONTRIBUTING.markdown

 ## Git workflow

 Each feature and fix is developed in a separate branch.
 Bugs which are discovered during development of a certain feature, may be fixed in the same branch as their parent issue.
 This is also true for small features.

 **Branch structure:**

-- `master`: master branch - contains stable, working version of VM code,
+- `master`: master branch - contains stable, working version of VM code
-- `devel`: development branch - all fixes and features are first merged here,
+- `devel`: development branch - all fixes and features are first merged here
-- `issue/<number>/<slug>` or `issue/<slug>`: for issues (both enhancement and bug fixes),
+- `issue-{hash}-{slug}` or `issue-{slug}`: for issue branches

+Issues are tracked using the `issue` tool: https://git.sr.ht/~maelkum/issue

 ----